Refrigerator Finger Gallery Art (poem)

 now

-painting me toward horizon’s short wall
+its painting horizon’s short wall

 and stops considering